 \begin{remark} A holomorphic function is called a $E_8$ Jacobi form if it only satisfies the last three conditions in Definition \ref{def}.
 The space of $W(E_8)$-invariant Jacobi forms is much smaller than the space of $E_8$ Jacobi forms.
 By \cite{FM}, the dimension of the space of $E_8$ holomorphic Jacobi forms of weight 4 and index 2 is 51.
 It follows that the dimension of the space of $E_8$ weak Jacobi forms of weight -8 and index 2 is 50.
 One such function is

 But we have proved that there is no non-zero $W(E_8)$-invariant weak Jacobi form of weight -8 and index 2.
-We refer to \cite{EK} for the dimensional formulas of the spaces of $E_8$ Jacobi forms of large weights. \end{remark}
+We refer to \cite{EK} for the dimensional formulas of the spaces of $E_8$ Jacobi forms of large weight. \end{remark}

 \begin{remark} The methods described in this paper would be useful to study the ring of Jacobi forms for other lattices.
-For example, as an application of our methods, we determined in \cite{GW} the structure of the ring of weak Jacobi forms of index $1$ for the lattice $A_4^\vee(5)$ which are invariant under the integral orthogonal group of $A_4^*(5)$.
+The lattice $A_4^*(5)$ is of great importance in \cite{GW17,GW18}.
+Using our method, it is easy to determine the space of weak Jacobi forms of index $1$ for the lattice $A_4^*(5)$ which are invariant under the integral orthogonal group of $A_4^*(5)$.
 The space $J_{*,A_4^*(5),1}^{\w ,\Orth(A_4)}$ is a free module over $M_*$ generated by six weak Jacobi forms of weights $-8$, $-6$, $-4$, $-4$, $-2$ and $0$. \end{remark}

-\begin{remark} One question still unanswered in this paper is whether the bigraded ring of $W(E_8)$-invariant weak Jacobi forms is finitely generated over $M_*$.
+\begin{remark} One question has not been answered in this paper is if the bigraded ring of $W(E_8)$-invariant weak Jacobi forms is finitely generated over $M_*$.
 This question is at present far from being solved.
 If this ring is finitely generated, then it will contain a lot of generators (more than $20$) and there are plenty of algebraic relations among generators.
 Moreover, there might be generators of index larger than $6$ because the generator of degree $30$ of the ring of $W(E_8)$-invariant polynomials does not appear in the leading term of Taylor expansion of any $W(E_8)$-invariant weak Jacobi form of index at most $6$ (see Remark \ref{remark:Wir}). \end{remark}